Citizen Science Monitoring Program

 The Saranac Lake focus area comprises lands within the Saranac River watershed and includes lands surrounding the Village of Saranac Lake.
 View our Saranac River Basin Communities focus area maps here.

-Interested and qualified landowners will have the opportunity to enroll in LPLC’s Citizen Science Monitoring Program in 2017.
+Interested landowners have the opportunity to enroll in LPLC’s Citizen Science Monitoring Program anytime!

-We want to work with you to determine how we can best facilitate your conservation and stewardship goals.
-By enrolling in our voluntary program, you will have access to land management resources and information about stewardship options.
+We want to work with you to determine how we can best achieve your conservation and stewardship goals.
+We will help you access land management resources and information about stewardship options.
 We will first meet with you to discuss your conservation goals and objectives.
-Once enrolled, we will develop an evaluation and assessment of your property that will allow you to participate in our Citizen Science Monitoring Program.
+Once enrolled, we will evaluate your property using currently available GIS data.
+We will then visit your property to “ground truth” our evaluation and work with you to develop a plan where you monitor pollinators, birds, mammals, invasive species, or all of the above, on your property.
+When possible, we will also make land use and management recommendations that may create more opportunities for wildlife to visit your property.

 Assessments and Evaluation